 How It is Different from a Facelift

 Aside from being a starter procedure, a mini facelift is different from a full facelift in several ways.
 One big difference is the cost.
 A full facelift tends to cost more, both financially and in terms of time.
-Since a weekend facelift doesn’t require as much time, doesn’t require general anesthesia, and is less involved, it has a lower sticker price.
+Since a mini facelift doesn’t require as much time, doesn’t require general anesthesia, and is less involved, it has a lower sticker price.

 The amount of time you need to recover after a facelift is considerably longer than the time you need after a mini facelift.
-It’s been dubbed a “weekend facelift” for a reason.
+It’s been dubbed a “mini facelift” for a reason.
 Many patients need just a few days to recover and, at most, a full week.
 Depending on a number of factors, a patient might need up to two weeks to recuperate after a full facelift.
 Plus, he or she will need to limit certain activities for even longer after that.

 The size of the incisions is also different in a facelift compared to a mini facelift.
 Facelift incisions tend to stretch from the temples to around the front and behind the ears.
 The incisions made in a mini facelift are often placed just in front of the earlobe.
 Since the incisions are so small, any scarring afterwards is typically very minimal.

 Results are typically visible more quickly after a mini facelift compared to a full facelift.
 In the case of both surgeries, bruising and swelling are common.
-But, in the case of a weekend facelift, that bruising tends to fade and swelling goes down quickly, so that the final results are apparent after just a few days.
+But, in the case of a mini facelift, that bruising tends to fade and swelling goes down quickly, so that the final results are apparent after just a few days.

 Who’s Not a Candidate?